Inbibo/adonisfx_docs/docs/documentation/maya/simshape.md

 !!! abstract "Activations Modes"
     === "Muscle Patches"
         The data in the Adonis Muscle Patches (AMP) file in combination with the deformation status of the Deform Mesh are used to calculate the amount of activation at each vertex.
-The AMP file is the result of a Machine Learning process and can be generated following [this section](#generate-muscle-patches).
+The AMP file is the result of a Machine Learning process and can be generated following [generate muscle patches section](#generate-muscle-patches).

         <h5>Requirements</h5>